tkjaergaard/wordpress-starter-template/README.md

 ## Contribute

-The goal of the theme is to keep it simple, and just provide basic functionality and enhancement.
+The goal of the theme is to keep it simple, and just provide basic functionality and enhancements.

-**No markup specific pull-commits will be merged.**
+**No markup specific pull-requests will be merged.**

 ## Author
 Thomas Kjaergaard